-Every week, dozens of running groups host free (or inexpensive) fun runs.
+Every week, dozens of running groups and runners’ shops host free (or inexpensive) fun runs.
 At some, participants stick around afterward to eat and drink; at others, they get wacky with theme nights and prizes.
 But whether you run a five-minute mile or chug along at a turtle’s pace, these runs are an opportunity to keep exercising and maybe pick up a few running buddies.
-Be sure to call in advance to confirm run start times and meeting spots.
+Be sure to check in advance to confirm run start times and meeting spots.

 If you jog along the lakefront on Saturday mornings in the summertime and fall, you’ve undoubtedly seen these massive, smiling herds of runners making their way up and down the path.
-Many participants are athletic beginners looking for help and guidance in completing their first half or full-distance marathon.
-Check out chicagoendurancesports.com for training programs and upcoming races.
+Many participants are athletic beginners looking for help and guidance in completing their first half or full-distance marathon. chicagoendurancesports.com

 There are no dues, but members plunk down $6 each run for postjog refreshments (true to the team’s motto, “a drinking club with a running problem”).
 The famous post-run ritual?
 “Hashes,” or postrun parties, happen at watering holes all over town.
-Runs typically take place on Monday and Thursday nights.
-Chicagohash.com lists upcoming meeting spots.
+Runs typically take place on Monday and Thursday nights. chicagohash.com

-The three– to six-mile runs tend to attract suburbanites looking to squeeze in a run before hitting the highway, and neighborhood residents.
-Folks looking for coaching and an official uniform to wear in races should up the ante with a year membership with the Fleet Feet Racing Club ($75).
-After a sweat session, runners tend to gather for suds and grub at Corcoran’s Grill in Old Town or Daily Bar & Grill in Lincoln Square.
-Fun Runs and Racing Club practice meet at 6:30pm on Mondays, Tuesdays (ladies only) and Wednesdays at Piper’s Alley and Mondays, Wednesdays and Saturdays (8am) at Lincoln Square.
+The three– to six-mile runs organized by this local retail chain tend to attract suburbanites looking to squeeze in a jog before hitting the highway, and neighborhood residents.
+Folks looking for coaching and an official uniform to wear in races should up the ante with a year membership with the Fleet Feet Nike Racing Team ($85).
+If you’re not looking for commitment, try the fun runs that depart from all six store locations at 6:30pm every Monday; each store also has a weekly ladies-only run. fleetfeetchicago.com

-This crew is about 100 runners strong with members ranging from kids in their twenties to big kids in their seventies—and the ability levels are just as diverse, from newbies to ultramarathoners.
+This crew is nearly 200 runners strong with members of all ages and abilities, from newbies to ultramarathoners.
 The Pacers run a water stand at the Chicago Marathon each year to cheer on teammates and other runners.
-Five milers begin on Saturdays at 8am and Tuesdays at 6:30pm, rain or shine.
+Five milers begin on Saturdays at 8am, rain or shine.
 Meet at the CARA notice board at Diversey Ave and the lakeside running path in Lincoln Park.
-Visit lincolnparkpacers.org for more info.

-Most of the 250 members of this running club—the Chicago chapter of an organization with 65 groups in the U.S. and 30 overseas—are gay, lesbian, bisexual or transgender.
+Most of the 250 members of this running club—the Chicago chapter of an organization with 65 groups in the U.S. and 30 overseas—are LGBTQ, but straight allies are also welcome.
 They get together twice weekly for a one– to two-mile walk or a three– to five-mile run.
 The group also has a full calendar of social events, like anniversary picnics, a volunteer-run water station at the Chicago Marathon and a Labor Day get-together with other Midwest chapters.
 Meet at the totem pole at Addison Street and the lakefront path (Saturdays 9am and Tuesdays 6:30pm). frfwchicago.org